 new paragraph, to move to a new line with space above.

 On social networks, you may want to precede a word by a hash symbol to create a hashtag; to do this speak "hashtag" followed by the word.
 Sometimes, it is possible to create longer hashtags, for example #OneMoreThing and this will be in camel case, with the beginning of each word capitalised.
-I haven't quite worked out when this does and doesn't work yet.
+I haven't quite worked out when this does and doesn't work.

 If you are dictating a long piece of text it might be wise to stop just before you use any of these commands and begin a new dictation session.
 If the commands go wrong you can undo that short dictation session and have another go.
-If dictation simply can't get something right then you still have the option to type that small amount of tex or even handwrite itt and then continue with dictation.